popalltheshells/takeyouover/README.md

 Still missing a few features.
 For now, please run ``` whois <IP> | grep "OrgName" ``` on the results of this script, then you'll be able to takeover the subdomain.

-Usage: Please make sure the list of subdomains are in a file called list.txt, and within the same directory as this script.
+**Usage**: Please make sure the list of subdomains are in a file called list.txt, and within the same directory as this script.

 ``` python3 takeyouover.py ```